dbamadhankumar-beep/AISTUDIO_ORACLE_DASHBOARD/README.md

     cd server
     npm start
     ```
-    The Node.js server will now serve both the API and the optimized frontend from a single port (the one defined as `backend_port` in the config).
+    The Node.js server will now serve both the API and the optimized frontend from a single port (the one defined as `port` in the config).
 The API endpoint configuration works for both development and production without any changes.